albertoesmp/vl3d_galicia/doc/source_pages/page_machine_learning.rst

 -- ``hyperparameters``
     A list with the names of the hyperparameters to be considered.

+-- ``scores``
+    It can be null (or not given), a string, a list, or a dictionary where the keys are the desired names for the scores and the values are the internal names.
+The values of the dictionary, those of the list, and the single string must match the
+    `convention of scoring parameters of scikit learn <https://scikit-learn.org/stable/modules/model_evaluation.html#scoring-parameter>`_.
+    Note that when many scores are given, only the first one will be considered to automatically determine the best model arguments.

 -- ``num_folds``
     How many folds consider to validate the model following a K-folding